Gender Pay Gap Report 2022

 Closing the Gap Further

-As previously reported fewer woman work in STEM sectors, and although there have been several initiatives implemented to try and encourage females into these sectors, small progress has been made.
+As previously reported fewer woman work in STEM sectors, and although there have been several initiatives implemented to try and encourage females into these sectors, little progress has been made.
 Data from Women in STEM Statistics https://www.stemwomen.com/women-in-stem-percentages-of-women-in-stem-statistics report a year on year increase in the number of females in STEM sectors, however, there is still considerable work to be done before it is at the same level as the number of males, as shown in the below table.

 Approval for this statement

-This statement was approved by the Board of Directors on 28th March 2023
+This statement was approved by the Board of Directors on 14th March 2024.

 Director Thistle Seafoods Signature